dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/10_Groups_Basics.md

 - Distinct subgroups of order $p^n, p^m$ can intersect trivially *or* in subgroups of order $p^{\ell}$.
 - Sizes of conjugacy classes divide $\# G$ (by orbit-stabilizer).
 - Conjugate subgroups have equal cardinality.
-- Normal subgroups absorb conjugacy classes.
+- Normal subgroups absorb conjugacy classes, and are thus unions of conjugacy classes.
 - Reasoning about conjugacy classes: in $S_n$ they're precisely determined by cycle type, i.e. a partition of $n$.

 :::